Clear the Fog: Cognitive Clarity & Brain Health

 • Mid-day cognitive crashes

 Because the brain depends heavily on metabolic and hormonal balance, disruptions elsewhere in the body can directly affect cognitive performance.
+More often than not, it is less about hormones than people think.

 What Causes Brain Fog?